-In accordance with section 777A(c)(2)(B) of the Act, we selected Borusan and Toscelik for individual examination, as we did not have the resources to examine all companies for which a review was initiated.
+In accordance with section 777A(c)(2)(B) of the Act, we selected Borusan as the sole mandatory respondent.
 The statute and Commerce's regulations do not address the determination of a weighted-average dumping margin to be applied to an individual company not selected for examination when Commerce limits its examination in an administrative review pursuant to section 777A(c)(2) of the Act.
 Generally, we have used section 735(c)(5) of the Act, which provides instructions for determining the weighted-average dumping margin for all other producers and exporters in an investigation, for guidance when determining the weighted-average dumping margin for respondents that we did not examine in an administrative review.
 Section 735(c)(5)(A) of the Act articulates a preference that we do not calculate an all-others rate using rates that are zero or de minimis or based entirely on facts available.
 Accordingly, our usual practice has been to average the rates for the examined companies, excluding zero, de minimis, and rates based entirely on facts available.

-Additionally, after we selected Borusan and Toscelik as mandatory respondents, three companies, Kale Baglanti, Noksel Selik, and Cinar Boru, remain subject to this administrative review because none of these three companies: (1) were selected as a mandatory respondent; (2) was the subject of a withdrawal of request for review; (3) requested to participate as a voluntary respondent; or (4) submitted a claim of no shipments.
-As such, these three companies remain as unexamined respondents.
+Additionally, after we selected Borusan as the sole mandatory respondent, eleven companies, Borusan Birlesik; Borusan Gemlik; BMBYH; Borusan Ihracat; Borusan Ithicat; BMYH; Tubeco; Erbosan; Kale Baglanti; Kale Baglann; and Istikbal Ticaret, remain subject to this administrative review because none of these eleven companies: (1) were selected as a mandatory respondent; (2) was the subject of a withdrawal of request for review; (3) requested to participate as a